Analysis | The Hurdles That Remain for $69 Billion Microsoft-Activision Deal

 3. What about the UK antitrust case?

-Bloomberg Intelligence analysts have said objections to the deal raised by Britain’s antitrust watchdog are a bigger hurdle for Microsoft than the FTC challenge.
-The Competition and Markets Authority (CMA) vetoed the deal in April, arguing the merger could result in higher prices, fewer choices and less innovation for UK gamers.
-Microsoft appealed but shortly after Tuesday’s ruling, all parties agreed to delay litigation.
+Bloomberg Intelligence analysts have said objections to the deal raised by the UK antitrust watchdog are a bigger hurdle for Microsoft than the FTC challenge.
+The Competition and Markets Authority vetoed the deal in April, arguing it could result in higher prices, fewer choices and less innovation for UK gamers.
+Microsoft appealed but shortly after the US judge’s ruling, all parties agreed to delay the litigation.
+Then on July 14, Bloomberg News reported that Microsoft and Activision were considering giving up some control of their cloud-gaming business in the UK as a way to appease the CMA ahead of the July 18 deadline.

-“We stand ready to consider any proposals from Microsoft to restructure the transaction in a way that would address the concerns set out in our final report,” a spokesperson from the Competition and Markets Authority said.

-The CAT’s power is limited to assessing the legality of the decision rather than the substance of the case, and the CMA has never overturned a decision sent back by the CAT for another look.

 4. How do these challenges affect the closing of the deal?